JDSalisbury/hexo_tas/source/_posts/fate_cards.md

 ![SOUL Fate Card allows you to revive a fallen Unit that has been destroyed and not condemned back to your start zone, its equipment will remain with that Unit](./fate_cards/SOUL.jpg)

 The SOUL Fate Card has two options on how to play it.
 It can either be used to revive a fallen unit, or, if you have four CRYSTAL Fate cards, can be used to summon The Shattering to your start zone to aid you in battle.
+(Summoning The Shattering with the SOUL Fate Card counts as using a Blessing the for that turn.
+You may only use one Blessing a turn.)

 The Shatting is a strong Unit and capable of ending the game quickly.
 But waiting to collect all those CRYSTAL Fate Cards could make you fall behind the competition.